dennislee22/dennislee22.github.io/docs/cml/mthread.md

     $ cnt=0;for i in `cat output | grep line`; do cnt=`expr $cnt + 1` ; if [ $i != line$cnt ]; then echo $i;fi ; done
     ```

 6. However, the processing time taken by Python to run this code with multithreading is longer with approximately 50 seconds!
-Shouldn't it be quicker than running with a single thread?

     ```yaml
     Job Starts: 2071685.346476694